cchurch/api-docs/source/includes/_api_aaa.md

 ## Create Account
 <!--===================================================================-->

 This is used to create a new account and the super user for the account.
-As a part of the creation process, the service sends a confirmation email containing a link (with account id and activation token), which the user must click to activate the account.
+As a part of the creation process, the service sends a confirmation email containing a link (with account ID and activation token), which the user must click to activate the account.
 Account cannot be used until it is activated

 > Request